kevin-smets/caml/README.md

     able: 'very able one'
 ```

-Will transform the yaml as such:
+Will result in the following:

 ```
 a: